tinay0313/billboard-hits-stock-market/README.txt

 3. Run "getLabel.py" on outputs from 1 and 2 to obtain "yLabel.csv".
 4. Run "billboardLSTM.py" on "billboard_input1.csv" and "yLabel.csv" to generate outputs.

 The maximum accuracy achieved by using tanh or ReLu activation functions with different regularizers is around 60%.
+Please see "2565_ML_Project.pdf" for complete project report.